justinjordan/DogRain/README.md

 # DogRain

-For when you site simply must rain random images of dogs every now and then.
+For when your site simply must rain random images of dogs every now and then.
 This project was made possible by [PlaceDog.net](https://placedog.net/)!

 ## Basic Usage